h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

        retransmission, the request may be ignored so that a later reattempt at connection succeeds.
 ```

-A byte of 1 is pushed onto the stack to listen for 1 client at a time, the socket value is moved into the lower portion of memory in EAX.
+A byte of 1 is pushed onto the stack to listen for 1 client at a time, the socket value is moved into the lower memory portion of EAX.

 The listen syscall is executed using the code of 4, the program interrupt is called to execute the listen syscall.